 « Back to Recipe

-This recipe come to us courtesy of Ina Pinkney, one of our favorite Chicago chefs and chef/owner of Ina's in the West Loop.
+This recipe come to us courtesy of Ina Pinkney, one of our favorite Chicago chefs.
 She says:

 "Spawned on the Riviera, Ratatouille is a wonderful vegetable mixture that can be eaten hot or cold.
 Using the sensational vegetables at Chicago's Green City Market and the perfect spice blend from The Spice House will enhance this simple - and simply delicious - dish.